 So what exactly is silver-plate?
 I did some research on the internet to find out for you.

-Silver-plated findings are electroplated, which means a thin coating of 100 percent silver is chemically deposited on base metal.
+Silver-plated findings are electroplated, which means a coating of 100 percent silver is chemically deposited on base metal.
 The silver layer is bonded to the base metal via electric current.
 The quality of silver-plate is determined by the thickness of the silver coating.
 Examples of base metals include iron, steel, copper, brass, nickel, and zinc.
+Nickel is a base metal that many folks are allergic to.
 Most of the findings I use have copper or brass as the base.
+Because of that many makers of findings are now using brass.
+The silver-plated findings that I use are heavily plated over brass.
+I recently purchased some new ear wires that are heavily plated silver over copper.

 I have read that plated pieces will oxidize - blacken - faster than solid silver as the base metals properties overpower the plating.
 Again, in my own jewelry I have not found this to be true.
 If you damage or scratch the plating deep enough you can expose the base metal.
 I have never had this happen with my own jewelry.
 Although silver-plate doesn't carry the same "air" as sterling silver, it lasts nearly as long and is an affordable alternative.